Monday, December 19, 2011

 4 cups hot water

-Mix together in mixer.
+Mix together in mixer.6 cups flour

 Mix into water mixture.
 Add in yeast mixture.